The Weeknd Drops Sleazy, Misogynistic Diss Song & Justin Bieber Should Ignore It

 The cyber-bullying escalated after the Biebs posted six photos of himself and Sofia.
 In the caption of one pic, he warned fans that if the hate didn’t stop he would set his Instagram to private.

-Shortly after, and amid fans’ stepped-up ranting, Gomez inexplicably hopped onto Bieber’s Instagram and told him he that he was responsible for the abuse that he and Sofia received because he posted pictures of his then girlfriend.
+Shortly after, and amid fans’ stepped-up ranting, Gomez inexplicably hopped onto Bieber’s Instagram and told him that he was responsible for the abuse that he and Sofia received because he posted pictures of his then girlfriend.

 I'm gonna make my Instagram private if you guys don't stop the hate this is getting out of hand, if you guys are really fans you wouldn't be so mean to people that I like